davidtwco/rfcs/text/0000-build-std/5-stage-1b.md

 ↩ [*Proposal*][proposal]

-## Why not migrate to always requiring explicit standard library dependencies?
+## Why not require builtin dependencies instead of supporting implicit ones?
-[rationale-no-migration]: #why-not-migrate-to-always-requiring-explicit-standard-library-dependencies
+[rationale-no-migration]: #why-not-require-builtin-dependencies-instead-of-supporting-implicit-ones

-Requiring explicit `builtin` dependencies would, for one, increase the boilerplate required for users of Cargo and make the minimal `Cargo.toml` file larger.
+Requiring explicit `builtin` dependencies (which would have to happen on a new edition) would, for one, increase the boilerplate required for users of Cargo and make the minimal `Cargo.toml` file larger.

-Explicit standard library dependencies with `builtin = true` will necessarily only be understood by newer versions of Cargo.
-If there were no implicit dependencies then adding `builtin` dependencies to a crate would mean that Cargo has to make a decision on builtins for every crate in the dependency graph.
-This either means that every crate in a project would also require explicit `builtin` dependencies in order for Cargo to resolve them, putting a lot of pressure on every Rust crate to raise their MSRV.
+Cargo must always continue to support old manifests, meaning it must support crates without builtin dependencies and crates with builtin dependencies.
+It must also support crate graphs with a mixture of these types of manifest in order for crates to migrate before their dependencies do.
+Implicit dependencies are required to allow Cargo to resolve `builtin` dependencies and pass them correctly to crates which support them while the ecosystem migrates.

-This proposal puts less pressure on the ecosystem to upgrade - `no_std` crates (or crates with a `std` feature) will benefit from adding explicit dependencies to allow them to be easily used on `no_std` targets but users can still work around any legacy crates in the graph with [`build-std-crates`][stage1a].
+This proposal puts less pressure on the ecosystem to upgrade - `no_std` crates (or crates with a `std` feature) will still benefit from adding explicit dependencies to allow them to be easily used on `no_std` targets but users can still work around any legacy crates in the graph with [`build-std-crates`][stage1a].

 Alternative syntaxes, such as requiring `version = "*"` for explicit standard library dependencies, were considered to maintain a greater level of